-Somehow, it never entered his mind (or heart) that many people had invested their identity in the small, crowded neighborhoods where they grew up as second-generation offspring of immigrant parents.
+Somehow, it never entered his mind (or heart) that many people had invested their identity in the small,

 While the urban neighborhoods of the Bronx, Brooklyn, and many other cities are often unrealistically romanticized (e.g. A Tree Grows in Brooklyn or more recently Saturday Night Fever), a glue existed (and still exists) in some New York area neighborhoods.
 Drawn together by ethnic identity, those living in these neighborhoods had for generations created their own island of culture.